-And a wax finish will give your painted furniture some protection in the home.
+And so, a wax finish will give your painted furniture some added protection in the home.

 There are two reasons we like to finish all of our painted furniture with a layer of wax.

-Typically it’s Briwax that we rub in with a rag or a brush.
+Typically it was Briwax that we rubbed in with a rag or a brush.
 But, more and more we use Annie Sloan wax.